 Anime refers to Japanese animation.
 Anime often has certain recognisable stylistic features, such as large eyes, small noses, and unnatural hair colours.
-However, since “anime” includes any animation from Japan, a very wide variety of visual styles are included.
+However, since the term “anime” encompasses any animation from Japan, a very wide variety of visual styles are included.

-Animation from Japan is often more varied and wide-ranging than the usual fare aimed at children that makes up most Western Animation.
-You can find Anime about practically anything you can imagine – sport, magic, love, life, space, robots, even baking – the list could go on for hours.
+Animation from Japan is often more varied and wide-ranging than the usual fare aimed at children that makes up a lot of western animation.
+You can find anime about almost anything — sport, magic, love, music, space, robots, even baking — the list could go on for hours.

 What does KentANIMEted do?

 KentANIMEted offers weekly showings of the best anime has to offer.
-For the first term, each week we show four episodes of an ongoing series, followed by four episodes of a different show to give you a taste of the wide variety of anime that exists.
-The rest of the year we show two ongoing series – though we try to maintain a varied mix so we don’t overdose on one genre.
+For the first term, we show four episodes of an ongoing series, followed by four episodes of a different show each week to give you a taste of the wide variety of anime that exists.
+The rest of the year we usually show two ongoing series each week — though we try to maintain a varied mix so we don't overdose on one genre.
 Our Thursday Night Showings are completely free for anyone to attend.
-You don't have to be a member, so you can feel free to come along and see what it's all about.
+You don't have to be a member, so feel free to come along and see what it's all about.

-We will also be running a number of weekend showings throughout the year, so that we can show you the things that would normally be too niche, too long or that we simply don’t have time for in our regular slot.
-Details will be announced during our Thursday Night Showings, and on this web site, as they become available.
+We also run a number of weekend showings throughout the year, so that we can show you the things that would normally be too niche, too long or that we simply don't have time for in our regular slot.
+Details for these and any other events are posted to our mailing list and Facebook page.

 The first showing of the year will be our Intro Night, where we show new members what the society is all about.
-So come along the 30th of September, RLT1, 7pm, to find out whether our society is for you.
-We’ll also be at Fresher’s Fair, so stop by our stall to put your email address on our mailing list.
+Check the schedule to see when it's happening, and come along to find out whether our society is for you.
+We’ll also be at Fresher's Fair, so stop by our stall to put your email address on our mailing list.

 But what's Manga?
 And Cosplay?